 Unemployment Change in Spain averaged 4.37 Thousand from 1960 until 2021, reaching an all time high of 461 Thousand in January of 2001 and a record low of -197.84 Thousand in July of 2021.
 This page provides the latest reported value for - Spain Unemployment Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Spain Unemployment Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Unemployment Change in Spain is expected to be -32.10 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Unemployment Change in Spain to stand at -26.00 in 12 months time.
-In the long-term, the Spain Unemployment Change is projected to trend around -36.00 Thousand in 2021 and -20.00 Thousand in 2022, according to our econometric models.
+Unemployment Change in Spain is expected to be 59.00 Thousand by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Spain Unemployment Change is projected to trend around -20.00 Thousand in 2022 and -14.00 Thousand in 2023, according to our econometric models.